wuxinmiao5/PlasmidCommunity/README.md

 ```bash
 $ ./PlasmidCommunity/plasmidCommunity.sh -h
 ```
-- `-a`: The input_Mode the mode chosen for analysis: silhouetteCurve, getCommunity or pan.
 This command will provide detailed information on how to use the Silhouette Coefficient module and its parameters.

 ### 2. Silhouette Coefficient computation (Silhouette mode)